 Released on January 29th of this year, by FatCat Records, this 9 song epic seamlessly rolls each track into the next.
 Upon listening to this album, you can’t help but notice how much love and passion went into this project.
 The intro “Blackstrap” sets the mood, momentum and what to expect for the rest of the voyage, so sit back, get comfortable, press play, close your eyes and enjoy the ride!

-Dig this?
-Check out the full archives of A.M.
-Radio, by Anthony Montalbano, here: https://vinylwritermusic.com/a-m-radio-archives/
+Dig this review?
+Check out the full archives of Open Your Ears, by Andrew Daly here: https://vinylwritermusic.com/open-your-ears-archives/